Table of Contents

 7.2 Amine Sweetening Unit Explained

-If the naturally produced gas has a large volume of hydrogen sulfide, that gas is called sour, and it must be treated before it flows into the pipeline.
+If the naturally produced gas has a large volume of hydrogen sulfide, that gas is called sour and must be treated before it flows into the pipeline.
 A large volume of H2S in the naturally produced gas is dangerous for equipment and will cause the pipeline to corrode.
 Hydrogen sulfide must be removed to prevent this damage.
 The amine sweetening of naturally produced gas accomplishes the elimination of hydrogen sulfide.
-The detailed working mechanism of amine plant is explained below:
+The detailed working mechanism of the amine plant is explained below:

 Figure 2: Amine Gas Sweetening Unit Diagram